What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 HANDYMAN

--increased stress resistance and accelerated recovery.
+-increasing stress resistance and accelerating recovery.

 - Control of inflammation and immunity.